Azure-Samples/azure-load-testing-samples/merge-results-csv-files/README.md

 description: Automatically consolidate Azure Load Testing results into a single CSV file.
 ---

-# Automated load tests using the Azure Load Testing library for Python
+# Automatically consolidate Azure Load Testing results into a single CSV file

 When you use the download results option in Azure Load Testing, the service splits the results into one CSV file per engine.